 5. Higher contribution limits for (some) retirement accounts

-You can save more money in several types of workplace retirement accounts in 2020, as we detail in “These Retirement Account Limits Just Increased.”
+You could save more money in several types of workplace retirement accounts in 2020.

 The base contribution limit for 401(k) plans, for example, is $19,500 — up from $19,000 for 2019.
 The limit for catch-up contributions, which taxpayers age 50 and older can make, is an additional $6,500 — up from $6,000.
 So, folks who are at least 50 can contribute a total of $26,000 to a 401(k) in 2020.